 As my dog training skills were being developed so were my Animal Assisted Intervention (therapy dog) skills.
 My dog, Schatzi, and I became a registered AAI team with Pet Partners.
 Throughout the years Schatzi and I brought comfort and joy to people in schools, prisons, hospitals, medical clinics, summer events, AAPT workshops, and too many events to count.
 I applied for a Therapy Dog Title from the AKC and got hooked on striving towards achieving more titles.

 The dog training community has often struggled with terminology for trainers who do not use pain, fear, or force in their techniques.
 At the moment we seem to have landed on “LIMA.”
 LIMA stands for Least Intrusive, Minimally Aversive.
 In a nutshell, LIMA trainers do not hit, choke, or shock dogs.
 We look for ways to reinforce behaviors with something the animal loves.
 Maybe I can stop a dog from doing something by yelling, hitting, or scaring her but if I instead teach a dog to do something else instead, with butt scratches or food, both of our hearts and souls will feel better about it.
-(And the research has shown those behaviors will be longer lasting!)
+(The research has shown those behaviors will be longer lasting too!)
 This is often called positive reinforcement training though, scientifically, there’s a whole lot more than just positive reinforcement being used.

 Words matters.
 Most LIMA trainers now use the word “cue” instead of “command.”
 This reminds us that we are in a relationship with our dog and not a militaristic command structure.
 I teach that all cues are communication.
 By now we have all heard someone write or speak about how communication is the key to lasting, loving, relationships.
 This is true for people and animals!
 Communicating with someone who doesn’t even speak human can be quite challenging at times - but it can be done.
 I teach humans how to ask their dogs for consent.
 I teach humans how to listen for answers to their questions.
 And I teach humans how accurate communication with their dogs can keep them both safe and have fun together.